holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.3.2 Objection Requirements

-A concern about adopting a Proposal only counts as an Objection if the Objector can provide a reasonable argument for why it meets **all** of the following criteria:
+A concern about adopting a Proposal only counts as an Objection if the Objector can provide a reasonable argument for why it meets **all** of the following requirements:

 - **(a)** The Proposal would reduce the capacity of the Circle to enact its Purpose or Accountabilities.
 - **(b)** The Proposal would limit the Objector's capacity to enact the Purpose or an Accountability of a Role the Objector represents in the Circle, even if the Objector filled no other Roles in the Organization.